In Short

 Program Overview

 All students have access to a wide range of industry standard cameras, lights, audio gear and post-production facilities.
 Within the concentration, students work both collaboratively and individually on a multitude of projects.
-In their final semester, all eligible students gain professional industry experience in a full-time internship either locally, in Los Angeles, New York or elsewhere.
+In their final semester, all eligible students gain professional industry experience in a full-time internship.
+This can be locally, in Los Angeles, New York or elsewhere.

-The film equipment and editing labs at Fitchburg State were very easily accessible to students, which wasn’t the case at the first university I attended and was a major factor in my decision to transfer.
+The film equipment and editing labs were very easily accessible to students, which wasn’t the case at the first university I attended.
+This was a major factor in my decision to transfer.
 Also, smaller class sizes allowed me to have better relationships with my professors, which is extremely important in something like film/video.

 Internships